ksallows/FriendsOfLegends_client/README.md

 - profiles get rank and top champions from the Riot API, and can be refreshed by the user

 - users can comment on other's profiles

+- admin users can reset user's passwords via profileId or accountId

+- admin users can delete all of a user's comments